This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

-Recipe for sweet & crispy funnel cake made with calendula flowers and honey.
-The batter is drizzled through a funnel and deep fried into puffy deliciousness
+Crispy & Sweet Calendula and Honey Funnel Cake recipe with Edible Flowers.
+The batter is drizzled through a funnel and deep-fried into puffy deliciousness

-Although you can purchase dried calendula flower petals, you can also grow your own.
-Calendula is very easy to get started from seed and once you have a patch going, they’ll re-seed themselves for years to come.
+Although you can purchase dried calendula petals, you can also grow your own.
+Calendula is very easy to grow from seed and will grow in most gardening zones.
+Once you have a patch going, they’ll re-seed themselves for years to come.
 The best thing of all, the more flowers you pick, the more they produce.
-The video below shows how I grow, harvest and dry calendula.

 Calendula & Honey Funnel Cake